nasa-gibs/onearth/src/layer_config/README.md

                         time varying layers.
   -z, --no_cache        Do not copy cache configuration files to cache
                         location.
+  --create_mapfile      Create mapfile or add layer to existing mapfile.
+                        Mapfile configuration options are set in the environment config files.
 ```

 The tool uses the following environment (recommended, but not required):